wpengine/phpcompat/readme.txt

 **This plugin relies on WP-Cron to scan files in the background.
 The scan will get stuck if the site's WP-Cron isn't running correctly.
 Please see the [FAQ](https://wordpress.org/plugins/php-compatibility-checker/faq/) for more information.**

-= Update to PHP 7.2 =
+= Update to PHP 7.3 =
-* Use this plugin to check your site for compatibility up to PHP 7.2!
+* Use this plugin to check your site for compatibility up to PHP 7.3!
-* As of [December 2018](https://wordpress.org/about/stats/), 24.9% of WordPress websites run a PHP version older than PHP 5.6.
+* As of [July 2019](https://wordpress.org/about/stats/), 20.1% of WordPress websites run a PHP version older than PHP 5.6.
 * These versions of PHP have been [deprecated and unsupported](https://secure.php.net/supported-versions.php) for over 2 years.
-* Only 38.8% of WordPress websites run PHP 7, the current main version of PHP.
+* Only 54.1% of WordPress websites run PHP 7, the current main version of PHP.

 = Disclaimer =